davesuzuki-hiya/kanji-tattoo-finder/README.md

 - **★ Good Match (55-69%)**: Solid choices with good meaning alignment
 - **Moderate Match (40-54%)**: Fair options but verify with an expert
 - **Partial Match (Below 40%)**: Limited connection to your search term

+## Using the Detailed View

+The detailed view provides comprehensive information about each Kanji:

+1. Click on any Kanji card to open its detailed view
+2. Explore stroke order animation to understand how to write the character
+3. Learn about common compound words that use the Kanji
+4. Understand cultural context and historical usage
+5. Browse tattoo examples to see how the Kanji looks in real tattoos
+6. Access external links to find more images and references

 ## Important Notes